-The mission of the University of Mary Hardin-Baylor's Doctor of Physical Therapy Program is to prepare individuals for service as physical therapy practitioners who will collaborate with other members of the interdisciplinary healthcare team, contribute to critical inquiry, and serve in leadership roles within the profession and the community.
-Consideration for addressing the needs of underserved communities in a global society will serve as a guiding principle for program faculty, staff, students and graduates.
-The program will be offered in a Christian environment led by faculty who teach and mentor with integrity, sensitivity and a commitment to excellence.
+The mission of the University of Mary Hardin-Baylor's Doctor of Physical Therapy Program is to prepare Doctors of Physical Therapy who demonstrate excellence in clinical practice as they collaborate with the interprofessional health care team, contribute to critical inquiry, advance societal health and wellness, advocate to promote change, and serve as leaders within the profession and community.
+Addressing the needs of underserved communities in a global society is a guiding principle for program faculty, staff, students and graduates.
+The program is offered in a Christian environment led by faculty who teach and mentor with integrity, sensitivity and a commitment to excellence.